 Leader of the Hindu Mahasabha

-During World War II, as president of the Hindu Mahasabha, Savarkar promoted the slogan "Hinduize all Politics and Militarize Hindudom" and agreed to support the British war effort in India by providing Hindus with military training.
+During World War II, as president of the Hindu Mahasabha, Savarkar promoted the slogan "Hinduism all Politics and Militarize Hinduism" and agreed to support the British war effort in India by providing Hindus with military training.
 When Congress launched the Quit India movement in 1942, Savarkar slammed it and urged Hindus to remain engaged in the war effort and not revolt against the government; he also encouraged Hindus to join the armed forces to learn the "arts of war."
 In 1944, Hindu Mahasabha activists protested Gandhi's proposal to hold talks with Jinnah, which Savarkar called "appeasement."
 He attacked both the Congress and the British for making concessions to Muslim separatists in the British plans for power transfer.
-Dr Shyama Prasad Mookerjee resigned as Vice-President of the Hindu Mahasabha soon after Independence, distancing himself from the Hindu Mahasabha's Akhand Hindustan (Undivided India) plank, which suggested undoing partition.
+Dr Shyama Prasad Mukherjee resigned as Vice-President of the Hindu Mahasabha soon after Independence, distancing himself from the Hindu Mahasabha's Akhand Hindustan (Undivided India) plank, which suggested undoing partition.

 Reaction to Quit India Movement